mobilecoinofficial/MobileCoin-Swift/secrets/README.md

 > Most importantly, how do we use these secrets ?

-They're used by `cocoapod-keys` to "generate" `MobileCoinKeys.h`MobileCoinKeys.m` files which we pull from at runtime for integration & unit testing.
+They're used by `cocoapod-keys` to "generate" `MobileCoinKeys.h,MobileCoinKeys.m` files which we pull from at runtime for integration & unit testing.
 Assuming a contributor has already gone through "New Contributor" steps and the secrets have been re-encrypted, they can re-initialize the project with:

 ```
 $ scripts/reinitialize_keys